 If flying doesn’t appeal, then train journeys are an option.
 Sydney is connected to most major Australian cities by train, including Canberra, Brisbane, and Adelaide.

 Not every train journey is economical, though.
 For example, the Sydney to Darwin line is a once-in-a-lifetime scenic experience, but it will set you back far more than the petrol.
 The same goes for heading up into the blue mountains.

 Driving is generally cost-effective and simple on Australia’s extensive and well-maintained road network.
 Just make sure that your vehicle is in good repair and that you know what to do in case of a remote breakdown.
 Australia’s sheer size can come as a surprise, especially to British and Irish arrivals.

 Sydney isn’t the most expensive city in the world, but it is hard on your bank balance.
 It ranks as the most expensive city in Australia and Oceania overall.
 The cost of accommodation is the main culprit, but here is a breakdown of some common costs.

-Housing costs vary across the city according to area, views and type of property.
-As a guideline, the average rent (2022) for a 1-bedroom apartment in the inner city is about AU$2,600 per month or AU$1,900 outside the central areas.
-For a 3 bedroom, the average in the city is around AU$4,900 or AU$3,100 outside the centre.
+Housing costs vary across the city according to area, views, and type of property.
+As a guideline, the average rent (2022) for a 1-bedroom apartment in the inner city is about AU$ 2,600 per month or AU$ 1,900 outside the central areas.
+For a three-bedroom, the average in the city is around AU$ 4,900 or AU$ 3,100 outside the center.

 Groceries and dining out